Menigedegna/Image-processing/README.md

 XTWholeMountSegmentation.py  | XTWholeMountSegmentation_Parameters.csv  | XTSegmentNuclei.py

-## Running the tests and getting Started
+## Running the tests and getting started

 * You can download a <b>demo file</b> from the following link:
 ```